About This Chapter

 5. Synecdoche vs. Metonymy: Definitions & Examples

-Would lend your ears for a moment (or at least your eyeballs)?
+Would you lend your ears for a moment (or at least your eyeballs)?
 This lesson will explain what synecdoche and metonymy mean and how to spot them in a piece of prose or poetry.

 6. Cliches, Paradoxes & Equivocations: Definitions & Examples